Today's Daily Tip

 One thing the kids probably won't have to ever-so-skillfully process is feeling like outcasts for having two yoga teachers as parents.
 "It's kind of the opposite," Charles says.
 "Tatiana's friends come over, and they all want to learn yoga.
 They all know what it is, and most of them have done it.
 Tatiana is at the age where she wants her mom's yoga teachings all to herself.
 She gets jealous that they are being shared with her friends."
 Even young Ian spontaneously teaches his preschool class yoga poses—or more specifically, the freeze-tag yoga-pose game the family often plays at home—and both of the children like to take turns teaching a part of their parents' home yoga retreats.

 I used to hide my Buddha statue and tofu sandwiches from my friends, so it astounds me that kids are asking their parents for yoga.
-In Berkeley, California, yoga teachers Scott Blossom and Chandra Easton are raising an eight-year-old daughter, Tara, who sees yoga studios on every block.
+In Berkeley, California, yoga teachers Scott Blossom and Chandra Easton are raising a daughter, Tara, who sees yoga studios on every block.
 "Honestly," Chandra tells me, "so many of our friends are yoga teachers, or at least do yoga, I think our daughter feels more normal than the kids whose parents have nine-to-five jobs."

 But kids don't always want to do yoga with their parents, and Tara has made it clear that she wants yoga to be her own thing.
 When she was five she marched into the home yoga room and declared, "Mom, I want to take my own yoga class."
 Her mother was surprised and recalls that "ever since she was born, I'd been inviting her into our home yoga room to practice with me.
 But I understood, too.
 She wanted to be independent."
 So, Tara happily went to a kids' yoga class for a while, before moving on to what's hot this year—trapeze arts, "a more playful yoga," Scott says.